Park St. Pickleball Request to Rezone

 Applicant: 8320 Park, LLC

-Project Description: The concept plan review of a proposed pickleball indoor court building on a 0.41-acre lot.
+Project Description: Rezoning from R-1 to MU-2 to allow for a proposed pickleball indoor court building on a 0.41-acre lot.

 City and County Staff Analysis

 Consistency with Zoning: The property is zoned (R-1) Low-Density Residential District.
 The proposed use is inconsistent with the zone district.
-The applicant is proposing to rezone the property to Limited Industrial (I-1) which would allow for this use.
+The applicant is proposing to rezone the property to MU-2, which allows for indoor commercial recreation uses as a use by right.
+Since this property is subject to the US West 36 Urban Renewal Area, an urban renewal site plan would be required.

 Consistency with the Comprehensive Plan and Compatibility with Surrounding Uses: The property is identified as "industrial" per the Comprehensive Plan.
 The proposed use for the property is consistent with the Comprehensive Plan and the US 36 Subarea Plan.
 However, this area is in transition.
 There are existing residences to the west and south, with industrial uses to the north.
-It will be important to provide buffering with landscaping, fencing and setbacks to the south of the site, should this proceed with development.
+It will be important to provide buffering with landscaping, fencing and setbacks to the south of the site, should this proceed with an urban renewal site plan.

 Inclusionary Housing and Public Land Dedication: Since this is not a residential use, the inclusionary housing and public land dedication requirements are not applicable.